Author: Jarod Bona

 These multiple RPM agreements would eliminate price competition, which is how internet retailers take business from more established brick-and-mortar retailers.

-Or the powerful retailer—the hub—might insist that the manufacturers force certain onerous terms or otherwise boycott (refuse to do business) with the other retailers (or a select group of other retailers).
+Or the powerful retailer—the hub—might insist that the manufacturers force certain onerous terms or otherwise boycott (collectively refuse to do business) with the other retailers (or a select group of other retailers).

 The problem for the hub (the powerful retailer) and the spokes (the manufacturers) is that it is much better for each of the manufacturers if all of the manufacturers reach the same deal with the retailer (the hub).
-That is because if one of the manufacturers depart from the deal, they can take market share from the others by utilizing the internet retailers (or other disfavored retailers).
+That is because if one of the manufacturers depart from the deal, they can take market share from the others by utilizing the disfavored retailers internet (here, the internet retailers).
 Or they can cut prices instead of utilizing an RPM.